ethereum-optimism/superchain-ops/runbooks/key-handover/README.md

 ## Objective

 This is the playbook for executing the Key Handover upgrade on {Chain Name i.e. Base Mainnet}.
-This updates the `ProxyAdminOwner` to the Optimism Foundation and Security Council’s multisig account to fufill the Security Council requirement for  Stage 1 Rollup status.
+This updates the `ProxyAdminOwner` on those chains to be the same as the OP Mainnet `ProxyAdminOwner`, that is the [2-of-2 multisig](https://github.com/ethereum-optimism/superchain-registry/blob/d2a098074a5dc6a88f1951d1335c69c5b86970e4/superchain/configs/mainnet/op.toml#L33) jointly controlled by the Optimism Foundation and Security Council.

 OR for testnets:

+This is the playbook for executing the Key Handover upgrade on {Chain Name i.e. Base Mainnet}.
 This updates the `ProxyAdminOwner` to the same ProxyAdmin owner multisig account as OP Sepolia account.

 ## Simulation